Academic Integrity and Artificial Intelligence/ChatGPT

 The use of Artificial Intelligence in courses

-The College Dean's Office encourages academic units and/or faculty to determine whether student use of generative AI/ChatGPT in their courses is permitted or prohibited, and to state this and any parameters in your syllabi, announcements, and assignment instructions.
-See this page for more information and recommended syllabi language: https://provost.asu.edu/generative-ai
+The College Dean's Office encourages academic units and faculty to determine whether student use of generative AI/ChatGPT in their courses is permitted or prohibited and to state this and any parameters in your syllabi, announcements, and assignment instructions.
+See these resources for recommendations:

-At the very basic level, we recommend faculty ensure their syllabi include the ASU Academic Integrity policy, including copyright and plagiarism verbiage.
-The use of Generative AI/ChatGPT falls within these policies and processes.
+Additionally, faculty should include the ASU Academic Integrity policy in their syllabi, including copyright and plagiarism verbiage.
+The use of Generative AI/ChatGPT falls within ASU's Academic Integrity policies and processes.

-Faculty should emphasize that students must cite any borrowed content sources to comply with all applicable citation guidelines and copyright law and avoid plagiarism.
-Simply put, if students use generative AI, they should cite it: How to Cite ChatGPT in APA format.
+Within their courses and assignments, faculty should emphasize that students must cite any borrowed content sources to comply with all applicable citation guidelines and copyright law and avoid plagiarism.
+Simply put, if students use generative AI, they should cite it: How to Cite ChatGPT (APA website)ASU Library Guide on Citing Generative AI Models

-Students and faculty should also ensure any AI-generated citations are correct, as ChatGPT is notorious for listing nonsensical, or "hallucinatory" citations.
+Students and faculty should also ensure any AI-generated citations are correct, as generative AI tools are notorious for listing nonsensical citations.

 Find academic integrity resources here: https://instruction.thecollege.asu.edu/academicintegrity